Manage Intelligent Capture

 • Click and drag within the chart to zoom in on a period.
 To change the view to the default, click .

-• Click the color-coded data types below the chart to disable or enable the data type that is displayed in the chart.
+• Click the color-coded data types below the chart to disable or enable the data type that appear in the chart.

 Dashlets Description